 (2) Increase Table Turns with Faster Tempo Music

-What if you could increase table turns by 20% by simply increasing the tempo of your background music?
+What if you could increase table turns by 20% by simply increasing the tempo of your business background music?
 Well you can!
 Research and practice have shown that faster tempo modern background music increases both table turns and service speed.

 Researchers at Cornell tested faster tempo restaurant background music (fast song beat) and uncovered a goldmine for restaurant managers.
 The researchers found the faster tempo music to increase service speed by 7%!
 The faster tempo also increased dining rate.
 Both combined for a 20% increase in table turns and had no negative impact on gross sales per customer.